kausaltech/nzc-data-studio/README.md

-# NetZeroPaths Data Studio
+# NetZeroPlanner Data Studio

-Welcome to the NetZeroPaths Data Studio project!
-This repository contains the code for the NetZeroPaths Data Studio web application, built using Next.js, Material UI (MUI), and next-auth for authentication.
+Welcome to the NetZeroPlanner Data Studio project!
+This repository contains the code for the NetZeroPlanner Data Studio web application, built using Next.js, Material UI (MUI), and next-auth for authentication.
 This application is designed to help cities collect, manage, and visualize data related to their carbon reduction efforts.

 ## Table of Contents